Contents

 "BugHerd is great for client and QA collaboration” - Gui C, Project Manager, - Capterra

-Start Your UAT Testing Process with BugHerd
+Start Your UAT Process with BugHerd

 Visual annotation features for non-technical stakeholders